1umair/Forecasting-Bikeshare-DC/Project Proposal/team10-proposal.md

 * The independent variables will likely be some combination of all the other variables.

 # APPROACH/METHODOLOGY (8 points)
-## Planned Approach (
+## Planned Approach
-    In paragraph(s), describe the approach you will take and what are the models you will try to use?
+(In paragraph(s), describe the approach you will take and what are the models you will try to use?
 Mention any data transformations that would need to happen.
 How do you plan to compare your models?
-How do you plan to train and optimize your model hyper-parameters?))
+How do you plan to train and optimize your model hyper-parameters?)

 ## Anticipated Conclusions/Hypothesis
 (what results do you expect, how will you approach lead you to determining the final conclusion of your analysis) Note: At the end of the project, you do not have to be correct or have acceptable accuracy, the purpose is to walk us through an analysis that gives the reader insight into the conclusion regarding your objective/problem statement

+We expect to find that there are strong seasonality patterns in the data, both in terms of day of the week, as well as the week/month of the year.
+We expect higher usage during weekends, and during tourist seasons in DC.

+We also expect weather will influence usage - that users are more likely to use the system when there is no precipitation, and when the weather is warm.

 ### What business decisions will be impacted by the results of your analysis?
 What could be some benefits?
+Our findings would influence planning for when to add more bikes to a system as well as when it is safer to take some bikes out of commission for maintenance or upgrades.
+Additionally, ridership projections can also help inform revenue projections, since some riders pay per-ride.

 # PROJECT TIMELINE/PLANNING (2 points)
 ## Project Timeline/Mention key dates you hope to achieve certain milestones by: